Have extra cash? Put it in an envelope. In fact, put it in several.

 While Lowry achieved her financial goals, there is one thing she regrets: not putting enough in her “fun fund.”

-“I’m thankful I had that experience, but I’m also now trying to be a little bit better about finding balance in my life and saying yes sometimes and not solely always focusing on making money,” Lowry concluded.
+“I’m thankful I had that experience, but I’m also now trying to be a little bit better about finding balance in my life and saying yes sometimes and not solely always focusing on making money,” Lowry said.